MwC-maker/hello-world-from-Norway/README.md

 # hello-world-from-Norway
-Learning what I can about C#, Java, Python, Kotlin, Rust and Scala
+Learning what I can about Python, Kubernetes, Terraform and all kinds of cloud

 Newbie here!

-Interested in distributed open-source software like Kafka, FoundationDB, Kubernetes, Elasticsearch, Redis, CockroachDB, and similar

-Other statically typed languages are also of interest